-A basic understanding of Return of Title IV (R2T4) principles is expected for participants in this session as it will explain advanced concepts related to the R2T4 process.
-Additionally, the session will describe the treatment of modules, non-term programs, and abbreviated loan periods in R2T4 calculations.
+A basic understanding of Return of Title IV (R2T4) principles was expected for participants in this session as it explained advanced concepts related to the R2T4 process.
+Additionally, the session described the treatment of modules, non-term programs, and abbreviated loan periods in R2T4 calculations.

 4:15 - 5:15 PM

-This session will cover what financial aid administrators need to know about maintaining their schools’ eligibility and will include information about recertification and other changes that could impact a school's eligibility to participate in the Title IV programs.
-The session will also cover what information a school needs to submit for different types of eligibility applications and what events trigger the need to submit an application.
-Presenters will explain when and how schools should report changes to maintain eligibility.
+This session covered what financial aid administrators need to know about maintaining their schools’ eligibility and included information about recertification and other changes that could impact a school's eligibility to participate in the Title IV programs.
+The session also covered what information a school needs to submit for different types of eligibility applications and what events trigger the need to submit an application.
+Presenters explained when and how schools should report changes to maintain eligibility.

 Publication Date: 5/1/2018